Not sure what your qualifications mean or where to go next?

-In England, Wales and Northern Ireland, there are eight different levels of education – as well as an entry level, to help you begin studying.
-These are set out by something known as the Regulated Qualifications Framework (RQF).
+In England, Wales and Northern Ireland, there are nine education levels (including entry level) set out by the Regulated Qualifications Framework (RQF).

 Entry level qualifications